Chapter 7 Basic Formatting in Word

 The Review Tab in MS Word contains tools and options to help the user proof a document and track changes.
 The Review Tab has the following groups:

-• Speech: The document can be read aloud for the user.
+- Speech: Allows the document to be read aloud for the user.

-• Accessibility: Options and tools to help the user create documents that are accessible to people with disabilities.
+- Accessibility: Contains options and tools to help the user create documents that are accessible to people with disabilities.
 Uses an Accessibility Checker to help the user identify issues.

 The following groups on the Review Tab are commonly used if a document is being shared and reviewed by others: